worthyag/SixLove/reports/finalReport.md

 <br>

 The last thing that I implemented was the achievements system.
 I have already shown the models for it and the code that displays an achievement to the user, however there was much more to the functionality.
-The way that the system works is that a user gets achievements (awards) when they complete certain actions.
-Figures # to # displays the actions that need to be met by the user and the award they achieve.
+The way that the system works is that a user gets achievements (awards) when they complete certain actions. **Figures 107** to **109** displays the actions that need to be met by the user and the award they achieve.

 <figure>
 	<img style="border: 1px solid #00000033;" title="" src="./images/award-rules-1.png" alt="" data-align="center">
-        <figcaption><strong>Figure #</strong> The achievements and the actions needed to get them (1)</figcaption>
+        <figcaption><strong>Figure 107</strong> The achievements and the actions needed to get them (1)</figcaption>
 </figure><br><br>

 <figure>
 	<img style="border: 1px solid #00000033;" title="" src="./images/award-rules-2.png" alt="" data-align="center">
-        <figcaption><strong>Figure #</strong> The achievements and the actions needed to get them (2)</figcaption>
+        <figcaption><strong>Figure 108</strong> The achievements and the actions needed to get them (2)</figcaption>
 </figure><br><br>

 <figure>
 	<img style="border: 1px solid #00000033;" title="" src="./images/award-rules-3.png" alt="" data-align="center">
-        <figcaption><strong>Figure #</strong> The achievements and the actions needed to get them (3)</figcaption>
+        <figcaption><strong>Figure 109</strong> The achievements and the actions needed to get them (3)</figcaption>
 </figure><br><br>

 <figure>